r3e-network/neo-indexer/docs/INDEXER-DEEP-ANALYSIS.md

   - upserts for blocks/contracts
   - batched inserts/upserts for reads and traces
   - optional stale-tail deletes when trimming is enabled
+  - optional per-block deletes when a tip reorg is detected (see 9.3)
 - Postgres direct mode is typically lower overhead (single transaction), but requires network connectivity to Postgres.

 ### 8.3 Backpressure vs completeness